 Both the most difficult and the most stunningly beautiful part of the entire walk, the Crags are a series of dolerite cliffs: a geological phenomenon known as Whin Sill.
-Roman planners exploited this natural boundary, building the wall along its north-facing cliff edge.
+Millions of years ago, cracks in England's bedrock allowed lava to leak upwards, forming long igneous walls.
+Roman planners exploited this natural boundary, building their own wall along the Sill's north-facing cliff edge.

 - Once Brewed: The Sill is a YHA hostel that was totally renovated in 2017, with a viewing terrace and cafe.
 The Twice Brewed Inn offers slightly more upmarket accommodation plus a well-regarded restaurant.